HamburgerSniper/HamburgerDB/documents/lab1.md

 The output above indicates that two errors occurred during compilation; this is because the code we have given you doesn't yet work.
 As you complete parts of the lab, you will work towards passing additional unit tests.

-If you wish to write new unit tests as you code, they should be added to the <tt>test/simpledb</tt> directory.
+If you wish to write new unit tests as you code, they should be added to the <tt>test/HamburgerDB</tt> directory.

 <p>For more details about how to use Ant, see the [manual](http://ant.apache.org/manual/).
 The [Running Ant](http://ant.apache.org/manual/running.html) section provides details about using the `ant` command.
 However, the quick reference table below should be sufficient for working on the labs.

 Command | Description
 --- | ---
-ant|Build the default target (for simpledb, this is dist). ant -projecthelp|List all the targets in `build.xml` with descriptions. ant dist|Compile the code in src and package it in `dist/simpledb.jar`. ant test|Compile and run all the unit tests. ant runtest -Dtest=testname|Run the unit test named `testname`. ant systemtest|Compile and run all the system tests.
+ant|Build the default target (for HamburgerDB, this is dist). ant -projecthelp|List all the targets in `build.xml` with descriptions. ant dist|Compile the code in src and package it in `dist/HamburgerDB.jar`. ant test|Compile and run all the unit tests. ant runtest -Dtest=testname|Run the unit test named `testname`. ant systemtest|Compile and run all the system tests.